Looking for an alternative to Elf on the Shelf?

-So when faced with the decision of whether to allow a traveling elf to visit our house during the holidays, I had to say no!
+So when faced with the decision of whether to allow an "Elf on the Shelf" to visit our house during the holidays, I had to say no!

-I just couldn't accept the idea that there would be one more thing that I would have to remember to do before I went to bed.
+But I just couldn't accept the idea that there would be one more thing that I would have to remember to do before I went to bed every night.

-Instead, I told my kids that right after Thanksgiving, they should be on the lookout for ‘jingle bells’ in the neighborhood.
+Instead, I told my kids that right after Thanksgiving, they should be on the look-out for ‘jingle bells’ in our yard & around the neighborhood.